vincentarelbundock/Rdatasets/doc/DAAG/rst/possum.rst

       observation number

    site
-      one of seven locations where possums were trapped
+      one of seven locations where possums were trapped.
+The sites were, in order,Cambarville, Bellbird, Whian Whian, Byrangery, Conondale, Allyn River and Bulburin

    Pop
       a factor which classifies the sites as ``Vic`` Victoria, ``other``